SanDiegoCountySheriff/Cal-RIPA/Documentation/AGENCY-QUESTIONS.md

     {
         "Name": "ExtenuatingCircumstance",
         "Type": "Text",
-        "Prompt": "Discribe any extenuating circumstance or concerns that affected your encounter?", "Hint": "Discribe in detail anything that might have affected the encounter.", "MaxLength": 250,
+        "Prompt": "Describe any extenuating circumstance or concerns that affected your encounter?", "Hint": "Describe in detail anything that might have affected the encounter.", "MaxLength": 250,
         "Required": true
     }